Oxiang/50.039-Deep-Learning/README.md

 # 3. Final files and instructions on running them <a name="INSTRUCTIONS"></a>

 ## 3.1 Training the final model

+The file for this can be found in `./notebooks/local/final/train_binary_classifier_model.ipynb`

 To train the final model from scratch, simply follow the steps provided below: